 K-listed wastes include those generated during the manufacture of pesticides, pigments, chemicals, wood preservatives, etc. They are generally not found in veterinary practices, but may be found at facilities that manufacture veterinary pharmaceuticals.
 (For more information: 40 CFR 261.32)

-P-listed wastes are products or chemicals that are acutely toxic, which means that a very small amount has severe or lethal effects (oral dose LD50 of 50 mg/kg or less), and include arsenic, warfarin, epinephrine, nitroglycerine, certain chemotherapeutic agents, and others.
+P-listed wastes are products or chemicals that are acutely toxic, which means that a very small amount has severe or lethal effects (oral dose LD50 of 50 mg/kg or less), and include arsenic, warfarin, epinephrine (but not epinephrine salts), nitroglycerine, certain chemotherapeutic agents, and others.
 (For more information: 40 CFR 261.33)

 U-listed wastes are products that are toxic and some also possess other characteristic waste properties such as ignitability, corrosivity or reactivity), and include acetone, chloral hydrate, ethylene oxide, formaldehyde, mercury, phenol, reserpine, certain chemotherapeutics, and others.
 (For more information: 40 CFR 261.33)